SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: SVG File Path``

-    The path to the SVG to be used, if this isn't set it will use the current imported SVG, if there isn't one the PFM will produce no output.
+    The path to the SVG to be used.
+If this isn't set it will use the current imported SVG, if there isn't one the PFM will produce no output.
 You can use this PFM as part of a Layers PFM, to layer SVGs together, when you run the PFM like this you can set the SVG Path to use an SVG which hasn't been imported.

  Shape Clipping